 We’ve been led to believe that a good car seat must be expensive.
 If you come across one that isn’t, people act as if you must regard it with the utmost suspicion.

-In part, this may be true, and when it comes to your child’s safety, you simply can’t afford to cut corners.
-However, this doesn’t mean you can’t find good-quality car seats that don’t compromise comfort and safety.
+In part, this may be true, and when it comes to your child’s safety, you can’t afford to cut corners.
+However, this doesn’t mean you can’t find affordable car seats that don’t compromise comfort and safety.

 With the cost of living ever rising, finding quality at a good price is a real treat, but it can be done.
-Let’s dig into the best affordable car seats currently on the market.
+We’ve rounded up all the best affordable car seats currently on the market.

-Here are some general guidelines to help you know which car seat is best suited for your child (source).
+Here are some general guidelines to help you know which car seat is best suited for your child (1).